 Once again, oil rich countries are not as stable as countries with broad based exports because the price of oil can rise and fall dramatically.
 Saudi Arabia is currently a high income country, but it can move from upper middle income to high income and back depending on the price of oil.
 The same is true of Trinidad and Tobago, which is on the list.
 It was not on the list in 2005 but I believe it was in some earlier years.

-It has long been said that the Canadian American border is the longest undefended boarder in the world.
+It has frequently been said that the Canadian American border is the longest undefended boarder in the world.
 One of my high school teachers begged me not to join the foreign service.
 He warned, "We will have a war with Canada."
 A nice insult, he was pretty good at that.
 But it illustrates the point, economically developed democracies do not fight wars against one another.

 Actually even developing nations are pretty good at keeping the peace these days.
 We have come a long way since the Middle Ages when the average country was at war with one of its neighbors in half of all years.
-If we were like the countries of the Middle Ages we might be a peace this year, at war with Canada the next, then another year of peace, followed by a war with Mexico, and so on.
+If we were like the countries of the Middle Ages we might be at peace this year, at war with Canada the next, then another year of peace, followed by a war with Mexico, and so on.
 Today almost all nations do better than that.
 Iraq under Saddam being the only recent exception.

 On the other hand they did not have nuclear weapons in the Middle Ages.
 So our search for peace takes on an urgency that it did not have back then.
 We naturally want to achieve a high level of certainty that those nuclear weapons that remain will "rust in peace."

 Growth of Total Population of the Developed Democracies

 The population growth of high income or developed countries is .7 percent a year according to the World Bank.
 The population growth of the whole world is 1.2 percent.
 So the First World would be falling behind at something like .5 percent a year if developing nations were not becoming developed democracies.
 But the addition of many nations between 2005 and 2012 has more than made up for slower population growth of the developed democracies.